 Guidance pertaining to DfP highlights the flexibility that is available, with acknowledgement that for some people a very brief period of support will be required.
-For others, a more prolonged period may be necessary.
-In each instance a decision needs to be made in respect of the needs of the individual in question; communication with the relevant Procurator Fiscal is required in order to keep them up to date with the developments.
+For others, a more prolonged period may be necessary, particularly if the needs of the individual are more acute (Mooney et al., 2024).
+In each instance a decision needs to be made in respect of the needs of the individual in question; communication with the relevant Procurator Fiscal (PF) is required in order to keep them up to date with the developments.